ChriseDiaz/Preparing-AD-Infrastructure-in-Azure/README.md

 <img src="https://i.imgur.com/pU5A58S.png" alt="Microsoft Active Directory Logo"/>
 </p>

-<h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>
+<h1>Preparing-Active Directory-Infrastructure (Azure)</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This tutorial outline's detail steps to set up a Domain Controller (DC) and a Client VM in Azure, creating a basic network environment where the Domain Controller acts as the DNS server for the Client machine.<br />

 <h2>Video Demonstration</h2>